-Rule 2: Use the right prepositions
+Rule 2: Use correct prepositions

 Prepositions are linking words.
 Things like since, for, by, with, between, despite, onto, of, until, etc. They’re words we never think about.
 We take them for granted.
-But unfortunately, teens often use them incorrectly.
+But unfortunately, we often use them incorrectly.

 Verbose writing is not fun to read.
 It screams at the reader that you don’t really understand what you’re writing about so you’re going to take five sentences to explain it instead of two.

 Whereas, being able to convey or explain an idea in as fewer words as possible (but still thoroughly) is one of the hallmarks of something well-written.